KevLoughrey/KevLoughrey/README.md

 * Father Ted Quotes - Several years ago, I was tasked in work with creating a Google Chrome Extension.
 As practice, I built this extension for fun over the course of a few hours.
 It receives a random quote from the Father Ted Quotes API and displays it in a popup window in the browser.
 It was later published to the Chrome Web Store.
 [Repository](https://github.com/KevLoughrey/AnEcumenicalExtension)

 ## Qualifications
-* BSc (Hons) in Computer Games Development, First Class Honours - Institute of Technology Carlow
+* BSc (Hons) in Computer Games Development, First Class Honours - Institute of Technology Carlow, 2015
+* Enterprise Ireland New Frontiers (Phase One) - Technological University Dublin, 2019
-* Level 3 Award in Education and Training - NCFE
+* Level 3 Award in Education and Training - NCFE, 2024